Destination Himalaya

 India, Tibet, Nepal & Sri Lanka

-the Pushkar Fair
+the Pushkar Camel Fair

 A Photo Cultural Journey with photographer Brenda Tharp